deviodigital/DocuPress/README.txt

 Separate your documentation into collections, making it easy to give users the ability to browse only the content they're looking for.

+DocuPress also comes with 2 custom widgets:

+* Collections - output's a list of every collection you create with DocuPress.
-DocuPress also comes with a custom widget that lets you display your recent documentation articles, randomize the output order and also choose which collection you'd like to display, making it easy to have widgets display recent article links for each collection type.
+* Recent Articles - select how many articles to display, randomize the output order and also choose which collection you'd like to display articles from.

 == Installation ==